V35HR4J/30-Days-of-PHP-source-code-analysis/Day_11/README.md

 ```
-Now, it is sanitized using the function `htmlentities()` before displaying it, which converts characters to HTML entities.
-View [full commit](https://github.com/MindscapeHQ/raygun4wordpress/pull/17/files)
+Now, the variable `previousUrl` is sanitized using the function `htmlentities()` before displaying it, which converts characters to HTML entities.
+View [full commit](https://github.com/MindscapeHQ/raygun4wordpress/pull/17/files).

 # Preventions:
 - Input Validation